unitymakesus/tcf/wp-content/plugins/accordion-blocks/readme.txt

 * All new plugin to support the new WordPress Gutenberg editor.

 == Upgrade Notice ==
+= 1.1.4 =
+Added support for WordPress 5.5 and made no-js styles specific to the accordion item block.

+= 1.1.3 =
+Fixed an issue where typing backspace on a button title type would delete the entire accordion item instead of backspacing a character.

+= 1.1.2 =
+Restored bold and italic formatting of accordion titles and fixed translation strings.

 = 1.1.1 =
 Fixed a couple small bugs accidentally introduced in version 1.1.0 of the plugin.